 And if that scares you a little, don’t worry about it.
 If the ideas in that last paragraph weren’t scary to most people–even most “yoga people”–they wouldn’t be true.
 What happens in our programs is a little scary, and WYC’s Teacher Training programs are not just scary in spiritual ways.
 We’re scary creatively too because unlike other yoga teacher training programs, we expand the usual scope of yoga training courses with yoga music and art.
 Of course, in the end, it’s more fun that frightening.
 In fact, in the end, it’s not scary at all.
 The music and art just enhance our energetic understanding of yoga and in turn, the enhanced love of yoga makes it easy to understand the philosophies and methodologies that have confused even the most renown contemporary yoga teachers.

 That’s the tricky part to explain.
 There’s so much confusion about what form of yoga everyone does today that explaining things isn’t enough.
 We have to actually experience yoga spiritually, soulfully, intellectually, emotionally, and physically for the explanation to make sense.
-So, in WYC’s Teacher Training Program, you get to do yoga in all the ways it can be done.
-Most of those ways don’t happen in regular yoga classes.
 There are different “styles” of yoga and doing yoga in regular studio classes exposes you to the different styles.
-Even in WYC’s regular open sessions people are exposed to a style.
-It’s called called Ashtanga.
+Even in WYC’s regular open sessions, people are exposed to a style.
+It’s called Ashtanga.
 But WYC’s Teacher Training Program is not based on any style.
-The way we teach students how to instruct the poses has been influences by all the main styles of yoga, including Iyengar, Kundalini, Sivananda, and Viniyoga.
+The way we teach students how to instruct the poses has been influenced by all the main styles of yoga, including Iyengar, Kundalini, Sivananda, and Viniyoga.

-While the course begins each October, because the weekend course material scheduling is consistent year to year, students with enough previous experience can join programs in progress, and then attend the first part of the next program to complete the course.
+While the course begins at different times, depending on how our collective reality is playing out at a given time, because the weekend course material scheduling is consistent year to year, students with enough previous experience can join programs in progress and then attend the first part of the next program to complete the course.

-From a physical perspective, you do not need to be an advanced yoga practitioner.
+You do not need to be able to do so-called “advanced” yoga poses.
 If you can do a basic Sun Salute, you’ll be fine.
 Doing Headstand is not a pre-requisite.
-Those people with advanced practices can add to the program curriculum by attending WYC’s advanced open sessions and learning from that experience as well.
+Those people with physically advanced practices can add to the program curriculum by attending WYC’s advanced open sessions and learning from that experience as well.
 Those people with less experience and who want help developing the physical aspects of yoga can come to regular open sessions to receive help with basic pose execution.
-It helps too that the program tuition pays for the extra sessions.

 Being willing to challenge yourself on all levels is important—possibly more important than your present state of yogic knowledge and experience.
-Even people relatively new to yoga can be immersed in yogic spirit and find a new way of sharing yoga.
+Again, the online version of our program is easier on a physical level than our in studio one.
+Even people relatively new to yoga can be immersed in yogic spirit and find a new way of sharing yoga especially in relation to the online level of that.
 So your physical abilities are of little concern.
 You need to be confident, but not physically gifted.
 And even if you have some doubts about your physical ability to be a yoga instructor, you can get over that insecurity with a little patience.
 You’ll see that physical limitations never kept anyone from being a wonderful, loving yoga teacher.
 Others in the group will be dealing with the same insecurities you have.
 If you let yourself receive love and support from the group you’ll be fine.
 Teacher training fellows often become life-long friends.

-Like any important journey, if you knew ahead of time what it would entail, you’d feel overwhelmed.
-And at this point you probably can’t grasp how your love of yoga can make it easy to learn everything in the program.
+With live programs we had to give people warnings about how emotionally powerful things could get for someone.
+These days, we don’t.
+Online is way less intense.
+But like any important journey, if you knew ahead of time what it would entail, you might think too much.
+And at this point, you probably can’t grasp how your love of yoga can make it easy to learn everything in the program.
 But it does “just” happen.
-The love makes it easy for everyone to learn practical and effective asana instructional techniques and principles, teaching methodologies, anatomy, directed and non-directed meditation, chakras, sutras, mudras, mantras, sacred chants, pranayama, taoist theory, meridian theory, class design, observational skills, social awareness, business and teacher ethics, and the dynamics of teacher/student relationship.
+The group love makes it easy for everyone to learn practical and effective asana instructional techniques and principles, teaching methodologies, anatomy, directed and non-directed meditation, chakras, sutras, mudras, mantras, sacred chants, pranayama, Taoist theory, meridian theory, class design, observational skills, social awareness, business and teacher ethics, and the dynamics of teacher/student relationship.

-WYC has been in existence for close to a decade and the studio-style Yoga Teacher Training Program it conducts has been in existence longer than any non-Coastal California program of its kind.
-WYC director, Scott Miller, began teaching the first studio-style Teaching Training Programs in the Inland Empire over a decade ago, shortly after he founded what was once the largest non-Coastal California yoga studio.
+WYC has been in existence for over a decade and the studio-style Yoga Teacher Training Program we conduct has been going on since 2001.
+WYC director, Scott Miller, began doing the first studio-style Teaching Training Programs (outside of universities) in the area right after founding what was once the largest non-Coastal California yoga studio.

-And here are a few more facts that might matter to you:
+And here are a few more bullshit facts that might matter to you: